-Also known as dwarfism or short stature, it occurs when an organism is extremely small.
+Also known as dwarfism or short stature, it occurs when an organism is microscopic.

-In humans, it is sometimes defined as an adult height of less than 4 feet 10 inches (58 inches; 147 cm), regardless of gender, although some people with nanism are slightly taller.
+In humans, it is sometimes defined as an adult height of fewer than 4 feet 10 inches (58 inches; 147 cm), regardless of gender, although some people with Nanism are slightly taller.

-Disproportionate nanism is characterized by short limbs or a short torso.
-In cases of proportional nanism, both the limbs and torso are unusually small.
-Normal intelligence and life expectancy are common.
+Short limbs or a short torso characterizes disproportionate Nanism.
+In cases of proportional Nanism, both the limbs and torso are tiny.
+Average intelligence and life expectancy are ordinary.

 Treatment depends on the underlying cause.
 People with bone growth disorders can sometimes be treated with surgery or physical therapy.

-Historically, the term “dwarf” was used to describe proportional dwarfs; however, this term is considered offensive by some.
+Historically, the term “dwarf” was used to describe proportional dwarfs; however, some consider this term offensive.

-Short stature is a common replacement for the term “nanism”, especially in a medical context.
-Short stature is clinically defined as height within the shortest 2.3% of the general population.
+Short stature is a joint replacement for “nanism,” especially in a medical context.
+Short stature is clinically defined as a height within the fastest 2.3% of the general population.

-However, those with mild skeletal dysplasias may not be affected by nanism.
+However, those with mild skeletal dysplasias may not be affected by Nanism.
 In some cases of untreated hypochondroplasia, males grow up to 5 feet 5 inches.
-Although it is short in relative context, it does not fall into the extreme ranges of the growth charts.
+Although it is short in a relative context, it does not fall into the extreme ranges of the growth charts.

-Disproportionate nanism is characterized by shortened limbs or a shortened torso.
-Facial features are often affected and individual parts of the body may have problems associated with them.
+Disproportionate Nanism is characterized by shortened limbs or a shortened torso.
+Facial features are often affected, and individual body parts may have problems associated with them.

 The physical effects of bones involve joint pain caused by abnormal bone alignment or nerve compression.
 Early degenerative joint disease, exaggerated lordosis or scoliosis, and constriction of the spinal cord or nerve roots can cause pain and disability.

-There are syndromes that can affect the cranial structure and brain growth, severely affecting mental capacity.
-Unless the brain is directly affected by the underlying disorder, there is little or no chance of mental impairment that can be attributed to nanism.
+Some syndromes can affect the cranial structure and brain growth, severely affecting mental capacity.
+Unless the brain is directly affected by the underlying disorder, there is little chance of cognitive impairment attributed to Nanism.

-The psychosocial limitations of society can be more disabling than physical symptoms, especially in childhood and adolescence, but people with nanism vary greatly in the degree to which social participation and emotional health are affected.
+The psychosocial limitations of society can be more disabling than physical symptoms, especially in childhood and adolescence.
+Still, people with Nanism vary significantly in how social participation and emotional health are affected.

 Social biases against extreme incoordination can reduce marriage and social opportunities.